The Adventures of MicroMan Webshrine

 There are 5 types of power-ups.
 All are identical to the power-ups from the original MicroMan demo.

 There are 54 rooms in Episode 1, and 3 bottomless pits.
-For the purposes of this shrine, the rooms are arranged in a 9×23 grid and given a row-column designation, bottom-to-top and left-to-right.
+For the purposes of this shrine, the rooms are arranged in a 23×9 grid and given a column-row designation based on x-y coordinate relative to the bottom-left corner.
 Seven rooms have Save points in v1.x, and an eighth was added in v2.0.
 Other than Save points, rooms that have changed between versions have screenshots of both versions.

 |The game begins in this room.
 There doesn't seem to be a way to reach the Guided Missiles.|